zluckytraveler/Discord-Plex-Trial/README.md

 <br />
 <br />
 ### DATABASE
-There is a sqlite database file so you can view and make modifications.
-This is helpful in case a user replies with an incorrect email address.
-Simply remove the users entry from the database, then the user can make a new request for a trial.
+There is a sqlite database file that will be automat8ically made upon the first trial incite.
+You can view and make modifications to the file, in case a user replies with an incorrect email address.
+Simply remove the entry from the database, then the user can make a new request for a trial.
 <br />
 <br />
 ### MESSAGES